BonoboPLC/bonoboplc_wiki/use-cases/lottery-administration.md

 # How can I check that games are paying out properly?

-The system contains a mechanism to continusly check each games payout to ensure that all prizes are paid out and that the [Return to Player (RTP)](/administration/games/lottorace#return-to-player) of the game is as configured.
+The system contains a mechanism to continuously check each games payout to ensure that all prizes are paid out and that the [Return to Player (RTP)](/administration/games/lottorace#return-to-player) of the game is as configured.

 To perform this check, please follow the easy steps below: